Jairaj-Budi/b2b_asssignment/README.md

 # B2B Sales Platform

-A full-stack application for managing B2B sales operations, built with Angular, Node.js, Express, and Supabase.
+A full-stack application for managing B2B sales operations, built with Angular and Node.js/Express with PostgreSQL.

 ## Project Structure